 Generally speaking, if you have lost teeth you are a candidate for dental implants.
 It is important that you are in good health, however, as there are some conditions and diseases that can affect whether dental implants are right for you.
 For example, uncontrolled diabetes, cancer, radiation to the jaws, smoking, alcoholism, or uncontrolled periodontal (gum) disease may affect whether dental implants will fuse to your bone.
-It is important to know all about your medical status (past and present) together with all medications you are taking, whether prescribed, alternative (herbal) or over-the-counter.
+It is important to know all about your medical status (past and present) together with all medications you are taking, whether prescribed, alternative (herbal).

 Where and how implants are placed requires a detailed